tinspham209/zoom-clone-expressjs/README.md

 - Create unique id user with uuid
 - Using Socket.IO to communicate between Client & Server in Real-Time
 - Using Peer to PTP API on top of WebRTC, share media streams & data channels in Real-Time
+- Using jQuery
+  - tracking message when user typing text and hit enter key
+  - append <li> tag when have message coming from server
+  - tracking to scrollBottom when chat_window is full

 ### Directory Structure